2anatoly45/bike_project/README.md

 //
-To follow up with the previous concern, code execution is quick enough for all magnet contacts to be perceived by the sensors.
+Code execution is quick enough for all magnet contacts to be perceived by the sensors.
 You would have to go at 193.5km/h for that to be a problem.